 St Mokios was beheaded around 295 for exhorting pagans to convert.
 His church was built on the site of a Temple of Zeus by Constantine a century later, collapsed and was re-built by Justinian.
 Poetically, Sampson was interred there.
 People came to his tomb to be healed.
 His ghost continued, it is said, to kindly haunt his Hospital.
 Twice it upbraided a worker for laziness.
 Imagine the ashen-faced nurse trying to report that to a superior.

 A huge fire in Constantinople burned so fiercely that the lead sheets on the top of Hagia Sophia melted, it was said, and poured like rain.
 Fervent prayers to St Sampson preceded a deluge of real rain that put out the fire and saved the hospital.
-Think of the staff and patients alike shouting in prayer, nurses helping cripples to kneel, others lying muttering with crucifixes, flat on their backs, flickering light on the medical treatises rolled in the pigeonholes, doctors frozen with their instruments, eyes squeezed shut or white all the way around in terror, the air charged, the tension pulled to the snapping point, and the final, overwhelming crash of thunder, the release of rain, the screams of relief and joy, of renewed faith.
+Think of the staff and patients alike shouting in prayer, nurses helping cripples to kneel, others lying muttering, flat on their backs clutching crucifixes, flickering light on the medical treatises rolled in the pigeonholes, doctors frozen with their instruments, eyes squeezed shut or white all the way around in terror, the air charged, the tension pulled to the snapping point, and the final, overwhelming crash of thunder, the release of rain, the screams of relief and joy, of renewed faith.

 Here’s a splendid cathedral in St Petersburg, Russia, in honor of the Saint.